MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 Consider using component and waterfall dialogs if your bot has a relatively simple control flow that does not require more dynamic conversation flow.

 [About component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md) describes component, waterfall, and prompt dialogs in more detail.

 ### Adaptive dialogs

-Adaptive dialogs use a flexible model for conversations to handle a wider range of user interaction.
-An adaptive dialog can be designed to end or remain active when its inner dialog stack is empty.
-They offer several built-in capabilities, including interruption handling, language recognition, language generation, and more.
-With adaptive dialogs, you can focus more on modeling the conversation and less on dialog mechanics.

-An adaptive dialog is part of the dialogs library and works with all of the other dialog types.
-You can easily build a bot that uses many dialog types.

-Consider using adaptive dialogs if your bot:

-- Requires the conversation flow to branch or loop based on business logic, user input, or other factors.
-- Needs to adjust to context, accept information in an arbitrary order, or allow one conversational thread to pause for a side-conversation and then pick back up again.
-- Needs context-specific language understanding models or needs to extract entity information from user input.
-- Would benefit from custom input processing or response generation.
+Adaptive dialogs allow Composer to dynamically update conversation flow based on context and events.
+This enables dialogs to be more natural and free-flowing.
+Such bots can:

+- Let a user change their mind and re-answer a question answered earlier in the conversation.
+- Let a user answer two questions with one response.
+- Let a user context-switch to a different topic mid-way through a conversation.

+This is especially handy when dealing with conversation context switches and interruptions in the middle of a conversation.
+Adaptive dialogs support and sit on top of a rich event system.

-The [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and the other adaptive dialog topics describe the features supported by adaptive dialogs: language recognition and language generation support, use of triggers and actions to model conversation flow, access to memory scopes, and so on.
-See how to [create a bot using adaptive dialogs](bot-builder-dialogs-adaptive.md) for more about using a dialog manager to run an adaptive dialog.
+The [Introduction to Bot Framework Composer](/composer/introduction) describes the features supported by Composer and adaptive dialogs: language recognition and language generation support, use of triggers and actions to model conversation flow, access to memory scopes, and so on. <!--See [Andrew's Composer article](/composer/TODO) for more about extending bots with components.-->

 ## Other dialogs